Dashboard Reporting with Dynamics NAV: Power BI, Jet Enterprise, or Both?

 Well-executed dashboard reports can save businesses time and money, help maintain customer relationships, and offer insight on a marketplace or product.
 However, Business Intelligence reporting is not a simple endeavor: implementations are often costly and time-consuming.
 In addition, developers can run into snags when pulling massive amounts of information from multiple data sources.
 New reporting software packages and data modeling solutions are released daily, but they are certainly not all created equal.

-To help explain the different options in dashboard reporting and benefits of each, I sat down with an ArcherPoint teammate and BI expert, Jason Taylor, to discuss data modeling options that can incorporate Dynamics NAV data.
+To help explain the different options in dashboard reporting and benefits of each, I sat down with an ArcherPoint teammate and BI expert, Jeff Foss, to discuss data modeling options that can incorporate Dynamics NAV data.

 What is the Microsoft Power Bl Tool?